 FHA requires the borrower to live in the property for a year.
 The tenant in the middle unit wasn’t an ideal tenant so Chantz let that tenant know he had to move out.
 Chantz lived in that unit, rented the second bedroom out, and lived for free while renovating that unit.
 He increased rents to market rates for better cash flow on the other units.

 After one of the tenants was evicted because they caused significant water damage to the unit Chantz moved into that unit and rented out the middle unit.
-He repainted replaced carpets, light fixtures, gutters, and the roof for each unit.
-The flooring was replaced where needed.
+He repainted, replaced carpets, light fixtures, gutters, and the roof for each unit.
+Flooring was replaced where needed.
 When finished, he rented the units for $995 a month.

 Chantz’s Next Move

 Chantz decided to move out of his first triplex because he wanted to grow.
 He started a motivational Facebook page (Motivation Kings) in October and sold the page for $18,000 which he used for a downpayment on his second triplex.

 Chantz refinanced the first triplex loan into a conventional loan so he could get an FHA loan to buy a second triplex.

 His second triplex was a 3 bedroom 2 bath unit in front with a 2 bedroom 1 bath duplex and a studio and garage ten feet behind the front unit.
 Chantz lived in the 2 bedroom 1 bath.
 The triplex was appraised for $330,000 and he purchased it for $305,000.